nospmah/fintech.projects/01-Homework_FinTech_CaseStudy/README.md

     + Vast majority of cryptocurrency funds are stored in secure offline cold storage wallets
     + Company and user funds segregated
     + Personal accounts secured using 2-factor authentication
+    + Has never been hacked

-* Good variety of trading features, margin trading, decent trading volume, fast exchange, futures trading, etc
+* Good variety of trading features

+* Supports margin trading, futures trading

 * Easy to transfer money between bank and Kraken